dj505/piuio-picolx/README.md

 # PIUIO-PICO

-This is a Pump it Up IO board (PIUIO) clone based on the Raspberry Pi Pico microcontroller.
+This is a Pump it Up IO board (PIUIO) clone based on the Raspberry Pi Pico (RP2040) microcontroller, initially designed for [the PicoFX](https://github.com/dj505/PicoFX).

-Though designed for [dj505's PicoFX handpump controller](https://github.com/dj505/PicoFX), this will work with DIY hand pump controller builds, and can probably be adapted for pad use, too.

 ## Hardware Setup
 You don't need many components to put one together: